 Jeff Lynch, VP of Sales & OperationsWith 20 years of Sales and Operations experience with fortune 500 companies such as IBM and i2 Technologies as well as start-up technology firms, Jeff leads PEAK 15's customer acquisition, implementation and support efforts.
 While at i2 Technologies Jeff led his division from start-up to the #1 division worldwide in just 2 years.

 So what does PEAK 15 mean?
-PEAK 15 (or PEAK XV to you purists) was the geographic survey name given in the 1850s to the Himalayan peak that later became known to the world as Mount Everest.
+PEAK 15 (or PEAK XV to you purists) was the geographic survey name given in the 1850s to the Himalayan peak that later became known to many in the world as Mount Everest.
 This PEAK 15 dates its origins back to 2001 when development began on a one of a kind tour operator system.
 In 2005, the system had proven its worth and the company was formed to bring it to market.
 The company, originally known as TripSync, changed its name in July 2006 to PEAK 15 Systems, Inc.

 Like the oxygen starved climber making the grueling ascent up a difficult peak, tour operator businesses face a difficult path as they attempt to reach new heights.
 PEAK 15's mission is to be like the sherpa who knows the route and can take a heavy load off your back as you make the push for the summit.
 Information technology can be a vital tool made all the more powerful when it is backed by the right people.